Construction Skills Bootcamp

 - Set of starter tools

-Tuition is waived if you’re pursuing a career in Colorado’s construction industry.
+Tuition is free if you’re pursuing a new job or promotion in Colorado’s construction industry.

 Students are required to attend classes at our training center multiple times per week and complete online coursework outside of class.
 We offer two schedule options: